OPEC keeps oil output target steady-delegates

 Several in the Organization of the Petroleum Exporting Countries called on Saudi to cut back to bring supply down to its agreed collective limit to defend $100-a-barrel crude.

-"There is at the moment an unjustified rise in the organization's production," said Algerian Oil Minister Youcef Yousfi said.
+"There is at the moment an unjustified rise in the organisation's production," said Algerian Oil Minister Youcef Yousfi said.

 Price moderate Riyadh though is keen to prevent high fuel costs hampering a return to stronger economic growth in the West.